 Status Updates https://www.ncrealtors.org/coronavirus/ including:

-On April 15, 2020, the Commission voted to approve emergency rule 58G .0106, which extends the moratorium on in-person courses through the end of June.
-Courses may continue to be delivered via synchronous distance learning during this period - CE courses through June 10, and Pre & Postlicensing courses through June 30.
+On April 15, 2020, the Commission voted to approve emergency rule 58G .0106, which prohibits in-person courses through June 30, 2020.
+Schools and Sponsors may offer courses via synchronous distance learning during this period.
 To view the rule, go to the Commission’s homepage.